-Number one on my list of places to head to in search of summer sun is Dubai, somewhat unsurprisingly, as the city has fast become one of the most desired holiday destinations for travellers.
-The winter months are actually the best time of the year to travel to Dubai, otherwise the blaring heat can be too much for tourists that are not used to the heat.
+Number one on my list of places to head to in search of summer sun is Dubai, somewhat unsurprisingly, as the city has fast become one of the most desired holiday destinations for travelers.
+The winter months are actually the best time of the year to travel to Dubai, otherwise, the blaring heat can be too much for tourists that are not used to the heat.

 If a slice of the East is what you are looking for this winter, then Bangkok provides a unique holiday that you will never forget.
 Thailand is a big favourite amongst university students taking gap years, as well as the neighbouring Myanmar (Burma), which is currently accepting donations following outbreaks of violence.

 The tourist season in Bangkok runs from November through to March, when the weather is cool and at its driest (although you should still pack a raincoat) before the summer heat kicks in.
 With temperatures between 31°C and 21°C, you will find yourself in a comfortable climate.

 Rio de Janeiro

 Ah, Rio, home to one of the most famous beaches in the world, the Copacabana Beach.
 In recent years, the city has played host to some of the biggest events in the world, including the FIFA World Cup and Olympic Games in 2014 and 2016 respectively.